-I know that the current unusual situation is leading a lot of us to spend more time on Netflix than ever before.
-I always enjoy a good binge watch, but it turns out that what I’m really CRAVING is a really, really good book.
+My favorite way to relax is with a really, really good book.
 One that I can fall right into and let an hour (or five) pass before I come up for air.
 A really good book is about a hundred times better than a show at helping me escape the present, at least for a little while.

 While I’m on my own hunt for my next favorite book, I thought I’d share 50 amazing, compelling books that I love in hopes that you’ll find a new favorite.
 These are books that sucked me in and provided hours of enjoyment.
 Fascinating, engaging, entertaining, and enlightening, these are the kind of book you hope will never end.
 I hope you find your next favorite book among them!
 And please, please, leave me a comment telling me what to read next.
 I need something good!

 50 Incredible Books to read when you’re bored

 So this isn’t a traditional list of “best books ever.”
 There aren’t many classics on here, even though I love classics, because I find that most older books don’t pull me in the way contemporary ones do.
 And they aren’t necessarily prize winners or books that would be assigned in a lit class – or books that make your brain hurt.
 But they aren’t necessarily beach reads either.
 Instead, each of the books on this list is first and foremost a really good story that’s written really well.
 But they’re more than that: in my opinion, the best books give m a window into another person’s experience (good fiction feels like truth in this way).
 And in uncertain times, reading about others’ experiences is comforting.
 Triumph of the human spirit and all that – turns out it’s a real thing.